 - Keep note of errors found: If you notice issues with your business credit, look back in your records and mark down which creditor may be reporting it.
 Circle all questionable information.

-- Check back for changes on each report: Scores and indexes will fluctuate whenever your vendors submit data to the bureaus.
+- Check back for changes on each report: Scores and indexes will fluctuate whenever your vendors submit data to the business credit bureaus.

 Tracking business credit is just as important as monitoring personal credit.
-One major difference is that your personal credit is protected by the Fair Credit Reporting Act (FCRA) – there are few federal regulations that mandate how business credit information is reported.
+One major difference business credit and personal credit is that your personal credit is protected by the Fair Credit Reporting Act (FCRA) – which means there are few federal regulations that mandate how business credit information is reported.
 If you discover delinquent accounts or incorrect data while monitoring business credit, reach out to experts in the credit industry.
-They can help guide you on how to manage, understand, and restore each report.
+They can help guide you on how to manage, understand, and restore each business credit report.